barais/gofileuploader/README.md

 ## nginx

 sample of nginx proxy.
 Change APP.yourappdomainname.fr with your app domain.
-Use letsencrypt if you need https.
+Use [letsencrypt](https://letsencrypt.org/) if you need https endpoint.

 ```bash